vapoursynth/vapoursynth/doc/pythonreference.rst

       Returns a pointer to the raw frame data.
 The data may not be modified.

-   .. py:method:: get_read_array(plane)

-      Returns a memoryview of the frame data that's only valid as long as the VideoFrame object exists.
-The data may not be modified.

    .. py:method:: get_write_ptr(plane)

       Returns a pointer to the raw frame data.
 It may be modified using ctypes or some other similar python package.

-   .. py:method:: get_write_array(plane)

-      Returns a memoryview of the frame data that's only valid as long as the VideoFrame object exists.

    .. py:method:: get_stride(plane)

       Returns the stride between lines in a *plane*.